Evidence-based policy. Real economic impact.

 Real transaction data

 We analyze anonymized, aggregated merchant transaction data to identify where fees, intermediaries, and settlement delays create unnecessary costs.
-This allows us to measure real economic impact across payment types and merchant categories, rather than relying on assumptions or anecdotes.

 02